medic/cht-docs/content/en/glossary.md

 **S**tandards-based, **M**achine-readable, **A**daptive, **R**equirements-based, and **T**estable Guidelines are a comprehensive set of reusable digital health components authored by the WHO that transform the guideline adaptation and implementation process to preserve fidelity and accelerate uptake.
 Read more on the [WHO SMART Guidelines page](https://www.who.int/teams/digital-health-and-innovation/smart-guidelines).

 ###### Software as a Service (SaaS)

+###### Statement of Work (SOW)

+A Statement of Work is a formal document that describes the project goals.
+The Statement of Work contains a section on the Scope of Work outlining how a team plans to deliver the project goals.

 ###### Sustainable Development Goals (SDG)